-How to set the Start Menu to take the whole screen
+How to set the Windows 10 Start Menu to take the whole screen

-That's all!
-From now on, whenever you’ll press the Start button, you’ll no longer see the usual, classic looking Start Menu.
-Instead, it will be replaced with something similar to the Start screen you may have gotten used to in Windows 8.1.
+That is all!
+From now on, when you press the Start button, you no longer see the classic looking Start Menu.
+Instead, you get something similar to the Start screen from Windows 8.